-We decided to split our OWL model into two components similar to the approach of Noy and Rubin in (Noy and Rubin, 2008) for translating the Foundational Model of Anatomy ontology to OWL.
-The OWL-DL component allows to perform DL-reasoning using standard OWL-DL reasoners like Pellet (Sirin et al., 2007).
+We decided to split our OWL model into two components similar to the approach of Noy and Rubin in [13] for translating the Foundational Model of Anatomy ontology to OWL.
+The OWL-DL component allows to perform DL-reasoning using standard OWL-DL reasoners like Pellet [16].
 Information from the ICD which requires modeling in OWL-Full is still available in the OWL-Full component.
 To use the complete model, the OWL-Full component can be loaded.
 This variant imports the OWL-DL model.